michaelJwilson/CalicoST/README.md

 * pysam
 * snakemake

-CalicoST uses the following packages for the remaining steps to infer allele-specific copy numbers and cancer clones:
+As indicated by the provided environment.yaml and setup.py, CalicoST uses the following packages for the remaining steps to infer allele-specific copy numbers and cancer clones:
 * numpy
 * scipy
 * pandas